 Beginning each day with a moment of reflection gives us a perspective of the continuing privilege we have of a new opportunity given us by God.
 It is not just an accidental existence that we continue but a positive gift to be used in the service of the Almighty.
 Today, a new day gives us awareness of God’s continued love for us and our need to respond.
 In humility may we acknowledge how much we depend on a loving God.

 BIBLE STUDY: All New CSS Bible Study for fall 2016!!
 This Fall, join prolific author and speaker, Dr. Paul Thigpen, and Doors of Mercy host Fr.
 Jeffrey Kirby, in exploring Luke: The Gospel of Mercy.
 Come discover the unique insights the great evangelist St. Luke gives us into the Heart of God.
 Come find in Luke, the God who is rich in mercy, the God whose mercy is “from generation to generation.”
 Classes begin on Thursday, September 29th and will continue on Thursdays in the mornings (9:30am; small group format) or evenings (7:00pm; large group format).
 For more information or questions, contact Jo-Ann Tabry.

 PRAYER OF THE WEEK

-Prayer for the Twenty-Sixth Sunday in Ordinary Time
+Prayer for the Thirtieth Sunday in Ordinary Time

-O God, who manifest your almighty power above all by pardoning and showing mercy, bestow, we pray, your grace abundantly upon us and make those hastening to attain your promises heirs to the treasures of heaven.
+Almighty ever-living God, increase our faith, hope and charity, and make us love what you command, so that we may merit what you promise.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.